Hollywood Studios Secrets

-- Min and Bill’s Dockside Diner is a quick service food stand on Echo Lake.
+- Min and Bill’s Dockside Diner is a quick-service food stand on Echo Lake.
 The theme pays tribute to the 1930 MGM film Min and Bill (and its sequel, Tugboat Annie.)
 These films were a huge success for MGM Studios, the original partner of Disney during the first years of the park.
 In fact, Hollywood Studios was named “Disney-MGM Studios” until 2008.

 - There are several hidden references near Min and Bill’s Diner.
 Outside the diner, check out the movie references on the wooden shipping crates.
 Also, look above the boat/restaurant and note the nautical flags.
-The letters on the flags spell “Dockside Diner” while the peculiar sequence of numbers in the flags – 782562896354 – remains a Hollywood Studios secret.
+The letters on the flags spell “Dockside Diner” while the particular sequence of numbers in the flags – 782562896354 – remains a Hollywood Studios secret.
 To this day, no one knows for sure what these numbers mean!

-Star Tours Secrets
+Star Tours – Hollywood Studios Secrets

 - While waiting in line for Star Tours, you may hear a robot paging “Egroeg Sacul.”
 While this name may sound random, spell “Egroeg Sacul” backwards and you get “George Lucas!”
 You may also hear a “THX 1138” reference.
 THX 1138 was the first movie George Lucas directed.